Skip to main content

 Cookies returned by API Response for forwarding

-After you have configured the settings as desired, you can use the renamed variable (in our case renamed_username) in the 'Execution' section of our Action.
+After configuring the settings, you can use the renamed variable (in our case renamed_username) in the 'Execution' section of our Action.

-To demonstrate how to do this, we will set up a new header - which we will name test_header - and give it the value of our variable using standard the {$variable} notation for variables in KurocoEdge.
+To demonstrate, we will create a new header named test_header and give it the value of our variable using standard the {$variable} notation for variables in KurocoEdge.
 In our case this will be {$renamed_username}:

 Image from Gyazo

-After clicking [Update], then [Preview], and navigating to the 'Headers' tab under 'Network' in the Developer Console in our browser, we should now be able to see the test_header in our Response Headers section, with the correct value of Bret being displayed:
+Click [Update], then [Preview], and navigate to the 'Headers' tab under 'Network' in the Developer Console of your browser, you should now be able to see the test_header in the Response Headers section, with the correct value of Bret being displayed:

 Image from Gyazo